Total Synergy Alternative for Australian Engineering Firms (2026)

 Here’s a practical comparison of the areas where Total Synergy users most commonly feel the strain.

 The pricing model is different too.
 Drum doesn’t gate critical features behind add-on tiers.
-CRM, reporting, invoicing, and time tracking are all included.
-You don’t discover six months in that the report you need requires an upgrade.
+CRM, reporting, invoicing, and time tracking are all included at $37 AUD per user per month, every feature on every plan.
+You don’t discover six months in that the report you need requires an upgrade, and there’s no quote-and-negotiate dance before you can see a number.

 One thing that stands out in practice is speed.
 Firms switching from Total Synergy regularly comment on how much faster Drum feels in day-to-day use.
 Loading project dashboards, submitting timesheets, generating invoices: the interactions that happen hundreds of times a week across your team are noticeably quicker.
 That’s not a flashy feature, but it compounds into hours of saved time each month.